What is the U3A?

 Leading a group is great fun, and extremely rewarding.
 Why not give it a try?
 You’ll love it.
 Guidance and support are available from the beginning.

 Shirley Davis is the Groups’ Co-ordinator and is happy to help you get started (01872 – 270030).

 Contact person for joining is Margaret Goudge : 01726 - 65794 email@example.com

 If you would like to contribute to this wonderful organisation please don’t hesitate to make contact with the Membership Secretary who will be very pleased to direct you in the right manner so that both you, and the U3A gains.

-Membership in August 2006 started with 17 and now stands at over 130.
+Membership in August 2006 started with 17 and now stands at around 50.

 Do join us.
 You’ll love it.